gthompson30/stuycs-submit/README.md

 # stuycs-submit

 This is a program I designed for submitting assignments to bert.stuy.edu via the Terminal, for conveniency.
-It works on MacOS, but currently doesn't work on Windows, and may or may not work on Linux
+It works on MacOS, but currently doesn't work on Windows, and may or may not work on Linux.
-.

 ## Installation